eocdb/ocdb-docs/docs/source/ocdb-webui.md

 ### Advanced options

-In advanced options menu, user can select a __single products__ to be used as search criteria (a list of standard names for variables is available [here](ocdb-standard-field-unit.md)).
+In advanced options menu, user can select a __single product__ to be used as search criteria (a list of standard names for variables is available [here](ocdb-standard-field-unit.md)).
 The wavelength option allows to filter __hyperspectral__ and __multispectral__ measurements. __Water depth__ threshold
 can also be set (when provided in metadata).
 Finally, measurements taken in optically shallow waters can be either excluded or selected.